 It is a point Minister of Finance Grant Robertson underscored when he announced the measures.

 “While they will help increase certainty and provide practical assistance to business owners and directors, the changes must not be seen as a workaround for obligations to creditors and the responsibility of directors to act in good faith,” Robertson said.

-The new provisions aim to ease the pressure on directors who may otherwise feel the need to wind up their business owing to the current economic climate, the New Zealand Companies Office adds.
+The new provisions aim to ease the pressure on directors who may otherwise feel the need to wind up their business owing to the economic climate, the New Zealand Companies Office notes.